akdor1154/node-functional-streams/README.md

 # Functional Streams

 Provides four native Node streams that mirror the behaviour of basic FP array manipulations.
 As they extend directly from Node native streams, they can be `pipe`d and emit events as you are used to.
-No runtime dependencies.
+No runtime dependencies, typescript definitions included.

 ```ts
 const FS = require('functional-streams');